Skip to main content

 Supermind

 Comprehensive analysis with large context.
-Fetches memories based on mode configuration, clusters them by theme, samples representatives, compresses clusters, and creates overview links.
+Clusters memories by theme, compresses clusters, and creates overview links.

 Hyperfocus

 Topic-specific consolidation.
-Requires a topic filter — you specify what topic to focus on (e.g., "database optimization" or "customer feedback").
-Fetches only relevant memories, resolves duplicates within the topic, strengthens topic-internal associations, compresses related memories, and extracts deep-dive insights.
+Requires a topic filter — you specify what topic to focus on (e.g., "database optimization").
+Processes only relevant memories without touching unrelated ones.

-Best for: When you want to consolidate knowledge about a specific domain without touching unrelated memories.
+Best for: Consolidating knowledge about a specific domain.

 Nostalgia

 Processes older memories (90+ days).
-Performs sentiment analysis on old content, boosts positive memories, strengthens positive associations, and generates warm synthesis narratives.
+Performs sentiment analysis, reinforces positive experiences, and generates warm synthesis narratives.

 Best for: Characters with long histories.
-Helps retain and reinforce positive experiences while letting negative ones naturally fade.
+Helps retain positive experiences while letting negative ones naturally fade.

 Archive

 Intelligent archival.
-Identifies memories eligible for cold storage, compresses them, creates an archive manifest with keywords, and tags them as archived.
+Identifies memories eligible for cold storage, compresses them, and tags them as archived.
 Archived memories can be restored later.

 Running Cortex